tydkdev/FavoriteColor/README.md

 ## Introduction

-An simple Angular 1.5 / Bootstrap SPA, which makes API calls to the [Favorite Color Service](https://github.com/garystafford/fav-color-service) Spring Boot RESTful microservice, backed by MongoDB.
+Part of a three-tier architecture, provisioned and deployed to AWS, using HashiCorp Packer and Terraform.
+Favorite Color Web Application is a simple Angular 1.6 / Bootstrap 4 SPA, which makes API calls to the [Favorite Color Service](https://github.com/garystafford/fav-color-service) Spring Boot RESTful microservice, backed by MongoDB.
+Node is used for local development and testing.
+Node is not required for Production.
+I recommend that the client-side application be run on Apache web server.

 ## Quick Start

+The Favorite Color Web Application requires that the [Favorite Color Service](https://github.com/garystafford/fav-color-service) is running, first, locally, on `http://localhost:8091`.
+It also required MongoDB is running.

-This project requires the [Favorite Color Service](https://github.com/garystafford/fav-color-service) is first running locally, on `http://localhost:8091`.
-To clone, build, test, and run this application locally:
+Once MongoDB and the Favorite Color Service running separately, to clone, build, test, and run the Favorite Color Web Application, locally:

 ```bash
 git clone https://github.com/garystafford/fav-color-ngweb.git